ghedo/safely/README.md

 ![status](http://stillmaintained.com/AlexBio/Safely.png)

-**safely** is a command-line tool to manage passwords in an extremely easy to use and secure way.
+**Safely** is a command-line tool to manage passwords in an extremely easy to use and secure way.
 The password database is a simple GnuPG encrypted JSON document; this makes manual access and manipulation of the database very simple.